ruszkipista/spring/dependency-injection/README.md

 Dependency injection by
 ```
-Constuctor               - Autowiring by type from bean name 'sortAlgorithm' via constructor to bean named 'bubbleSort'
+Constructor              - Autowiring by type from bean name 'sortAlgorithm' via constructor to bean named 'bubbleSort'
 Setter                   - Autowiring by type from bean name 'search' to bean named 'bubbleSort'
 No Setter or Constructor - Autowiring by type from bean name 'search' to bean named 'bubbleSort'